-Excluding the shared product license agreement and the agreement with Aventis, all of these collaboration agreements provide that the Company will (i) manufacture preclinical and clinical materials for its collaborators, at the collaborator's request and cost, (ii) receive payments upon the collaborators' achievements of certain milestones and (iii) receive royalty payments, generally until the later of the last applicable patent expiration or 12 years after product launch.
-The Company is required to provide technical training and any process improvements and know-how to its collaborators during the term of the collaborator agreements.
+All of these collaboration agreements provide that the Company will (i) manufacture preclinical and clinical materials for its collaborators, at the collaborator's request and cost, (ii) receive payments upon the collaborators' achievements of certain milestones and (iii) receive royalty payments, generally until the later of the last applicable patent expiration or 12 years after product launch.
+The Company is required to provide technical training and any process improvements and know-how to its collaborators during the term of the collaboration agreements.
 Practically, once a collaborator receives U. S. Food and Drug Administration (FDA) approval for any drug and the manufacturing process used to produce the drug, the collaborator will not be able to incorporate any process improvements or know-how into its manufacturing process without additional testing and review by the FDA.
 Accordingly, the Company believes that it is very unlikely that its collaborators will require the Company's services subsequent to FDA approval.